Why Cybersecurity Is Important for Small Businesses

 Project Spectrum offers heightened, cost-effective awareness tools and training to small- and medium-sized businesses that are particularly susceptible to cyber threats due to funding and other resource limitations.

-For more information about Project Spectrum, visit https://projectspectrum.io..
+For more information about Project Spectrum, visit https://projectspectrum.io.

 The Manufacturing Extension Partnership (MEP) is a unique public-private partnership that delivers comprehensive, proven solutions to U.S. manufacturers, fueling growth and advancing U.S. manufacturing.

-The MEP National Network™ comprises MEP Centers located in all 50 states and Puerto Rico providing any U.S. manufacturer with access to resources they need to succeed.
+The MEP National Network™ comprises MEP Centers located in all 50 states and Puerto Rico providing any U.S. manufacturer with access to the resources they need to succeed.
 MEP Centers have helped thousands of manufacturers improve operations, increase profits, create or maintain jobs, and establish a foundation for long-term business growth and productivity.

 Many MEP centers can provide additional cybersecurity awareness and compliance resources for small-to-medium-sized manufacturers.